hotdaamn/asuswrt-merlin-wiki/Disclaimer.md

 3. I try my best to honor the licences (as far as I can understand them, as a normal human being).
 Anything GPL or otherwise open-sourced that I modify will see my changes published to Github at some point.
 A release might get delayed if I'm working using pre-release code.
 If it's GPL, it will eventually be published - no need to send a horde of legal threats at me.

 4. In any other cases not covered, Common Sense prevails,  and I shall also make use of Good Will.

+And for those worried about privacy:

+This firmware does not contact me back in any way whatsoever.
+Not even through any update checker - the only update code there is Asus's.